-Billy rapped all night 'bout his suicide
+Billy rapped all night about his suicide

-Don't wanna stay alive when you're 25
+Don't wanna stay alive when you're twenty-five

 Wendy's stealing clothes from unlocked cars